thijsm/cra-framer-motion/README.md

 ### More in the Framer book

 That’s the gist of it.
-There’s a more detailed, step-by-step explanation in the Framer book (paid subscription):
+There are more detailed explanations in the Framer book (paid subscription):

 -   [Animating an SVG Path’s Stroke](https://framerbook.com/x/framer-motion/svg-animations/animating-an-svg-paths-stroke/#motionized-cra-project)
 -   [Animating SVG Gradients](https://framerbook.com/x/framer-motion/svg-animations/animating-svg-gradients/#animating-a-gradients-color-stops)